Delete your account

 The business plan that now dominates much of the web is, as Lanier sees it, a conflict between two different ideologies that Silicon Valley entrepreneurs and developers love.
 On the one hand, it is an almost socialist sensibility that holds that everything should be totally open and shared, like Wikipedia and free software.
 On the other hand, there’s an admiration for beloved tech entrepreneurs and walled-garden builders like Steve Jobs.
 The compromise between these two ideologies is the ad-based model.
 The Google founders, for instance, were opposed to this model when they built their first search engine, but they later relented on the basis, they claimed, that ads could be relevant and helpful to people.

 Lanier thinks this arrangement gave us the best and worst of both worlds, where on the surface it seems like everyone is being open and sharing, but in the background a “hidden machine” is running that makes money off of manipulating and playing with people who are being open.
 He cites internet gambling sites as pioneers in behavior modification, like real-life slot machine makers before them.
-That said, other companies, like video game developers and pornography sites, have also dabbled in behavior modification to make addicts of people—a power that has since been refined by social media platforms and their machine learning algorithms.
+That said, other companies, including video game developers and pornography sites, have also dabbled in behavior modification to make addicts of people—a power that has since been refined by social media platforms and their machine learning algorithms.

 “As that thing evolved, and everything about it got more sophisticated, it turned into this weird era of surveillance and manipulation where we sort of don’t trust anything anymore, and everything is crazy and cranky,” Lanier observes.
 “I think that’s how we ended up here.”